 PAT TESTING FUSES

 One aspect of electrical appliances that tends to cause a lot of confusion is the question "What fuse should this appliance have?"
-In this article, we look at fuses in detail and give guidelines on how to work out the correct fuse for the appliance.
+Here, we look at fuses in detail and give guidelines on how to work out the correct fuse for the appliance.

 What are fuses?